AirstrikeIvanov/Boris/README.md

  - Clone or download [BWAPI 4.4.0](https://bwapi.github.io) first as this is required!
  - Clone or download the repository, and place the folder into your (bwapi install folder)/bwapi
  - Add _Boris.vcxproj_ to your existing BWAPI solution, or open it (it will create a new solution) and add the _BWAPIClient_ and _BWAPILib_ projects from BWAPI to it.

- - If you don't place this in your BWAPI folder, you will have to make sure all references to BWAPI are accounted for.
- - I develop by adding bots to bwapi.sln as new projects, and then making my own repositories afterward.
-Not sure if this causes issues?

  ### Changelog:
  ###### v1